 2” Ball Required

 For the standard HC1, the top of the 2” ball should sit about 15” off the ground.
-For a lifted HC1, the ball should be 17” from the ground.
+For a lifted HC1, the top of the ball should be 17” from the ground.

 The top of the 2” ball for a Traveler should be 17” off the ground.

 You can purchase a ball mount with either a rise or drop to make sure your trailer is at the proper height when connected.